zorazrw/zorazrw.github.io/_pages/about.md

 News
 ------
-- _Jul 2024_: Will give a 3-hour tutorial about __Large Language Models for Tabular Data__ at SIGIR 2024.
-Stay tuned!
+- _Jun 2024_: We released a new benchmark [CodeRAG-Bench](https://code-rag-bench.github.io/) that enables versatile exploration with retrieval-augmented code generation
 - _May 2024_: Organized our [CMU Agent Workshop](https://cmu-agent-workshop.github.io/) 🤖 with plenty of events -- insightful tutorials, talks, and posters!
 I also gave two (short) tutorials about tool-augmented LMs and codegen testbeds.
 - _Mar 2024_: Gave a guest lecture about __Language Agents__ at the Advanced NLP course (11-711) course, check out the [recordings](https://www.youtube.com/watch?v=6NeTO61qc4M&list=PL8PYTP1V4I8DZprnWryM4nR8IZl1ZXDjg&pp=iAQB)!
 - _Mar 2024_: Gave a talk at the [_FLAME_ (Foundation and LAnguage Model) 🔥](https://cmuflame.org/) seminar about [our recent survey](https://zorazrw.github.io/files/WhatAreToolsAnyway.pdf) and [TroVE](https://arxiv.org/pdf/2401.12869.pdf)